• Skip to main content

 Instructions

-2. Heat up a larger pot over a medium heat.
-Once hot add garlic infused olive oil, minced meat, diced carrots and let it cook until mince is mostly browning (couple of minutes), then pour in the red wine and let it bubble at a high heat for a minute or two.
+• Heat a large pot over medium heat.
+Once hot, add garlic-infused olive oil, minced meat, and diced carrots.
+Cook for a few minutes until the meat is mostly browned.
+Pour in the red wine and let it simmer over high heat for a minute or two, allowing the alcohol to cook off.

-3. Pour in the beef stock (or water) and let it simmer for 5 to 8min (or until the liquid is evaporated)
+• Add the beef stock (or water) and let it simmer for 5 to 8 minutes, or until the liquid has mostly evaporated.

-4. Continue by adding the chopped tomatoes, together with the tomato passata, chopped basil and chives.
+• Next, add the chopped tomatoes, together with the tomato passata, chopped basil, and spring onions.

-7. Melt the butter in a heavy-bottomed saucepan.
-Stir in the flour and cook, stirring constantly, until the paste cooks and bubbles a bit, but don't let it brown — about 2 minutes.
-Add the hot milk, continuing to stir as the sauce thickens.
-Bring it to a boil.
-Add salt and pepper to taste, lower the heat, and cook, stirring for 2 to 3 minutes more
+• Melt the butter in a heavy-bottomed saucepan over medium heat.
+Stir in the flour and cook, stirring constantly, until the mixture bubbles slightly but doesn’t brown—about 2 minutes.
+Gradually add the hot milk, stirring continuously as the sauce thickens.
+Bring it to a gentle boil, then season with salt and pepper to taste.
+Reduce the heat and continue stirring for another 2 to 3 minutes until smooth.

-12. Place it in the oven and bake for 30 to 35min on 190C degrees.
-Or until the top is golden .
+• Place it in the oven and bake for 30 to 35 minutes at 375 ℉.
+Or until the top is golden.

-13. Sprinkle some fresh basil and chives and serve while it is warm.
+• Sprinkle some fresh basil and serve while it is warm.

 Keyword Low FODMAP Lasagna (Dairy-Free Option)